Migration, trafficking and sex work

-The above quote is from the documentary Becky's Journey, where we are presented to Becky, a young nigerian woman from Benin who has tried to make it to Europe to earn money as a sex-worker.
+The above quote is from the documentary Becky's Journey, where we are presented for Becky, a young Nigerian woman from Benin who has tried to make it to Europe to earn money as a sex worker.
 Becky's story challenges the traditional narrative about victims of trafficking getting abducted and smuggled into Europe against their will, or tricked into the sex-industry.
 At the same time, the movie shows the vulnerable position these women are in, and the dangers they face in their attempts to fulfil their dreams of a better life.

-She wants us to understand the phenomenon of trafficking in a largerr context: the stream of female sex-workers to Europe is to a large extent the result of a lack of development and prosperity in the home countries of the migrants.
-Many places, sex-work is seen as a unique possibility for young women to earn significant amounts of cash in a short time, and the money is an important source of income for these women and their families through remittances.
+She wants us to understand the phenomenon of trafficking in a larger context: the stream of female sex workers to Europe is to a large extent the result of a lack of development and prosperity in the home countries of the migrants.
+In many places, sex work is seen as a unique possibility for young women to earn significant amounts of cash in a short time, and the money is an important source of income for these women and their families through remittances.
 Plambech explains that there are a few regions in the world, or "hot-spots," that have developed a tradition for this kind of migration.
 She has carried out fieldwork in two of these areas: Edo State in Nigeria and Isaan in Thailand.

 Plambech's own research supports the findings of other researchers in the field, who have argued that the borders between migration and trafficking are blurred.
 Usually, the women travelling are well aware of what awaits them if they are able to complete the often hazardous journey to Europe.